-The Group's accounts are prepared in accordance with current International Financial Reporting Standards (IFRS) applicable to the insurance industry.
+The Group's accounts are prepared in accordance with current IFRS applicable to the insurance industry.
 The International Accounting Standards Board (IASB) introduced a framework that it described as Phase I which, under its standard IFRS 4 permitted insurers to continue to use the statutory basis of accounting for insurance assets and liabilities that existed in their jurisdictions prior to January 2005.
 In May 2017, the IASB published its replacement standard on insurance accounting (IFRS 17, 'Insurance Contracts'), which will have the effect of introducing fundamental changes to the statutory reporting of insurance entities that prepare accounts according to IFRS from 2021.
-In November 2018, the IASB tentatively decided to delay the effective date of IFRS 17 by one year to periods beginning on or after 1 January 2022 and is considering introducing further amendments to this new standard.
-The European Union will apply its usual process for assessing whether the standard meets the necessary criteria for endorsement.
+In June 2019, the IASB published an exposure draft proposing a number of targeted amendments to this new standard including the deferral of the effective date by one year from 2021 to 2022.
+The comment deadline for the exposure draft is 25 September 2019.
+The EU will apply its usual process for assessing whether the standard meets the necessary criteria for endorsement.
 The Group is reviewing the complex requirements of this standard and considering its potential impact.
 The effect of changes required to the Group's accounting policies as a result of implementing the new standard is currently uncertain, but these changes can be expected to, amongst other things, alter the timing of IFRS profit recognition.
 Given the implementation of this standard is likely to require significant enhancements to IT, actuarial and finance systems of the Group, it will also have an impact on the Group's expenses.